gofynd/fdk-client-swift/documentation/platform/PAYMENT.md

-Retrieve bank account information using an open API.
+Use this API to get saved bank details for returned/cancelled order using order id.

 *Returned Response:*